This is How You Remind Me

 Won’t Get Fooled Again

-Another web search and Sharon was found.
+Another web search and Susan was found.

 This was a touch scary, a very strange woman who may not have lived alone or with others is now effectively head of an extended household.